-This may be the best of Mark Stevens’ productions.
-Stevens is solid, believable and with only a few details going amuck, is a highly rated B-movie.
-One of those details is the film opening to the relaxing sounds of an acoustic guitar more befitting a western or foreign film.
+Arguably, this may be the best film of Mark Stevens’ career.
+His character is believable and with only a few of his directorial details going amuck, is a highly-rated B-movie.
+One of those details is the film opening to the relaxing sounds of an acoustic guitar more befitting a Western or foreign film.
 Yet there is a speeding night train coming right at you.
 There seems to be the sound of a sliding metal kitchen table across a floor with an abrupt music chord.
 Then back to guitar with the title splashed on the screen.
 Then back to the orchestra.
 That is editing worth looking into.
-The train sequences are the strongest part of the film, however, laying out the slick detailed con.
-Though standard fare of the era, the ending chase is drawn out a bit, especially knowing Stevens is doomed.
-Too many flights of stairs or alleys to go down.
+The train sequences are the strongest part of the film, though, laying out the slick detailed con.
+Indicative of the era, the ending chase is too long, especially knowing the errant characters are doomed.
+There are too many flights of stairs to nowhere or alleys to run down.

-There is a nice twist that involves Stevens’ briefcase with his cut of the money.
+There is a nice twist involving Stevens’ briefcase including his money cut.
 As a surprise joke, his wife has a key made for the case, substituting fishing lines and travel magazines for his “work papers.”
 His briefcase was a surprise to her as well.
 Doing the right thing, she sends the loot to his insurance company.
 Their relationship instantly turns south of the border.
 While Stevens hyperventilates, he leaves for good.
 Calder pays the wife a visit and she reluctantly reveals Stevens’ lack of clock management skills.

 Note: Stevens’ directing is not faultless.
-One detail that is not even questioned is that Stevens makes it look like Reed’s murder was a suicide.
+One detail that is not even questioned is that Stevens tries to convince Calder the key witness's murder was a suicide.
 Except he was shot in the side.
-A slow suicide with second thoughts.
-Secondly, in the opening heist, the script uses aliases for the thieves.
+A slow suicide at best.
+Secondly, the script uses aliases for the thieves in the opening heist.
 With no lines or screen appearance, the fake patient’s name is not mentioned until later as the investigation unravels.
 When his name is mentioned one might wonder who they are talking about.
-Thirdly, Stevens could have shaved some minutes by cutting the set of “hot news” interview clips of the four train employees knocked out by the hypodermic needle.
-The repeated, single-chord music cues give each more credence than it deserves and the scenes serve no purpose to the viewer or the investigating team.
+Thirdly, Stevens could have shaved minutes by cutting the set of “hot news” interview clips of the four train employees knocked out by the hypodermic needles.
+The repeated, single-chord music cues give each more credence than it deserves.
+The scenes serve no purpose, as do the attempt at humor.

 No comments: